J4C0B3Y/MenuAPI/README.md

 1. Clone this repository and enter its directory.
 2. Run the intellij build configuration by clicking the top right icon.
-3. Alternatively you can run `gradle classes shadow delete copy install`.
+3. Alternatively you can run `gradle build`.
-4. The output jar file will be located in the `jars` directory.

 ## Usage